 The 5 Most Important Rules Of Composition In Photography

 Let’s jump into 5 of the most useful rules of composition for beginner photographers to implement.
-These are a perfect starting ground to start improving your photos and easily digestible so you won’t have trouble remembering!
-If you want to keep these rules handy whenever you take pictures, be sure do download my Photography Composition Cheat Sheet to keep things fresh in your mind!
-You can sign up and download the FREE Cheat Sheet by clicking here.
+These are a perfect starting ground to start improving your photos and are easily digestible so you won’t have trouble remembering!

 1. Rule Of Thirds